Dr Patrick Pallier

 A specific multi-nutrient intervention, designed to enhance synapse formation and function, improves functional outcome following traumatic brain injury

-Thau-Zuchman O, Pallier PN, Davies M, Groenendijk M, de Wilde MC, Tremoleda JL and Michael-Titus AT
+Thau-Zuchman O, Pallier PN, Davies M, Groenendijk M, de Wilde MC, Tremoleda JL, Michael-Titus AT

 Brain Injury vol. 30 (5-6), 679-679.